HuyVDSE/LAB211-Java-Lab/README.md

 ## LAB211 Java Lab
 # Java Console Project
-* This is some Project I have done when I'm learning Java OOP
+* This is some Project I have done after learned Java OOP.